DenysRudenko/Project4-CLI-Expenses/README.md

 ### Mockflow

-At the start I created a website template  for understanding what should be going on.
+At the start, I created a website template to understand what should be going on.

 ![Code Buddy website map](django_todo/static/images/readme/23.png)